‘Necessity’: Those in US illegally push for license to drive

 Apple orchard worker Eladio Beltran, who is facing deportation after a traffic stop, says licenses also could alleviate the constant fear workers like him live under.

 “We don’t feel safe,” Beltran said.
 “If you are in a vehicle and you see a cop, you know any time he can turn his lights on.
-And you end up arrested — you end up in Mexico.”
+And you end up arrested; you end up in Mexico.”

 Immigrants and their advocates have already gotten access to such licenses in a dozen states including California, Colorado and Illinois, some of them accepting state tax returns as identification.
 They are now targeting roughly a half-dozen states where they see a friendlier political landscape this year.
 That includes Wisconsin and New Jersey, where Democratic governors succeeded Republicans, and New York, where Democrats now are in total control of the Legislature.